jeromescuggs/cargobay/README.md

 ## what
 i spend alot of time setting up devboards and then breaking them, and i can't do that on a bland terminal. and while aarch64-based devboards are the speed demons of the SoC universe, have you ever tried compiling a rust app on one natively? yeah.

+`cargo-bay` is a collection of rust binaries which will sped up your initial setup by providing some common tools. the selection here is purely personal, and might be missing something or contain things you might not personally use.

 ## install

 ### if you want rust